 Maybe the Rabbi remembers the timing incorrectly.
 Maybe Levi called on the Friday before sunset or even the week before.
 It is unusual, however, for one's memory to make that kind of mistake.
 One can easily fail to recollect accurately the irrelevant aspects of a single memorable event.
 I clearly remember that I fell down for a quarter of a mile on an icy slope while ski mountaineering and nearly killed myself, but I do not now remember the day it was or even the year.
 But suppose this accident happened to me the day before my wedding.
 I would then indeed clearly remember both that the two events were temporally associated and how closely.
 The Rabbi's recollection belongs to the latter category: it is very precise and establishes an association between two memorable events, the unexpected call of a famous man and the death of the same man a few minutes later.
 So the Rabbi's revelation remains a puzzle.
 Whatever its solution, the evidence provided by Rabbi Toaff is hardly as decisive as it may initially have seemed.

-An accidental death, then, is fully consistent with what we know about the end of Primo Levi's life.
-Indeed, the facts known to us arguably suggest an accident more strongly than they indicate suicide.
+An accidental death, then, is fully consistent with what we know about the end of Levi's life.
+Indeed, the known facts known arguably suggest an accident more strongly than they do suicide.
 The accident hypothesis is disarmingly natural.
-It makes parsimonious sense of the peculiar coincidence between the concierge's call and Levi's fall, and solves the puzzle of why he picked that hazardous and theatrical way to die, and why he left no note or will.
+It makes parsimonious sense of the peculiar coincidence between the concierge's call and Levi's fall, and solves the puzzle of why he died in that hazardous and theatrical way and why he left no note or will.
 Suicide is, at the very least, no more likely than an accident.
 And even if it was suicide it is most unlikely to have been lucidly planned.
-Levi knew and taught the value of doubt about unverified propositions and emotionally-founded opinions.
+Levi knew and taught the value of doubt about unverified propositions and opinions founded on emotion.
 David Mendel asked Levi whether he regarded himself as a guru.
-He characteristically replied: "Unfortunately I am not a guru.
+He characteristically replied, "Unfortunately I am not a guru.
 I would be happy to be one, but I lack the essential sicurezza [confidence]—as I have more doubts than convictions."
-In this sense too we owe him extra care in drawing conclusions.
+In this sense, too, we owe him extra care in drawing conclusions.
 There has been far too much sicurezza in the interpretations of his death.
 Better to live in doubt than on an ill-founded certainty.